zijin-qin/food-recipe-analysis/README.md

 We built a pipeline to predict `minutes` using `avg_rating` and `tags`.
 Our categorical features are `avg_rating` (ordinal) and `tags` (nominal).
 Our quantitative feature is `minutes`, which we aim to predict.
 We preprocess the data by one-hot-encoding `tags`.
 We then fit a linear regression model and evaluate its performance using RMSE.

-Our model performs at an RMSE of 2230.65.
+Our model performs at an RMSE of 8387.3.
 The RMSE is the square root of the average squared error.
 The median number of minutes (`minutes`) it takes to make a recipe is 39 mins.
-An RMSE of 2230.65 indicates that the model's predictions will differ from the actual values by approximately 2230.65 minutes, or ~37.20 hours.
+An RMSE of 8387.3 indicates that the model's predictions will differ from the actual values by approximately 8387.3 minutes, or ~139.8 hours (~5.8 days).
 This is a rather large difference from the average recipe's cook time, so our model doesn't perform satisfactorily.
 To improve it for the final model, we plan on transforming existing features and fine-tuning our hyperparameters.

 ## Final Model